-Aboriginal and Torres Strait Islander peoples and their cultural practices are visible and respected
+Aboriginal and Torres Strait Islander peoples and their cultural practices are valued and supported

 This is Gadigal Country.
 Gadigal people have cared for and nurtured this place for thousands of generations.
 The establishment of a British outpost on these lands had profound impacts on Gadigal people and their culture.